 Today is for rest.
 You can explore Bimthang and its surroundings.
 You will get extraordinary views of Himlung, Cheo, Kangguru and Annapurna II.
 You can enjoy the day with beautiful scenery.
 You can have stunning view of mountains like Mt Manaslu, Mt Kangaru, Himlung, Cheo Himal, Lamjung Himal, Phungi Himal and Poker Mountain etc. Overnight in Bimtang

 Today you will descend further and cross a high pasture (Sangure Kharka) followed by a bridge over Dudh Khola.
 You will walk through rhododendron forest and follow a trail through a narrow valley until you reach the highest cultivated land of the valley at Karche (2785 m).
 You will pass across fields before making a steep climb over a ridge.
 The trail comes off the ridge in a big, sweeping arc to the river bank at 2580m.
-Within a short distance there is the village of Gho.
-Walk further to Tilije.
-Overnight in Tilije village.
+Within a short distance there is the village of Gho where we will take a lunch break and Walk further to Dharapani.
+Overnight in Dharapani village.

 It’s a leisure time in Kathmandu, where the rest of the day is free for shopping, sightseeing or relaxing.
 This is an extra day in case of bad weather.
 Free time to explore Kathmandu before setting for the airport.